artur-sannikov/high-performance-r/lectures/02_memory.md

 In R, every variable is a one-dimensional vector by default.

-Most functions operate on vectors!
+Many functions are *vectorized*, i.e. operate on entire vectors.

 :::::